 In line with the tax department’s warning, here are 10 things which you, as a salaried taxpayer, should be careful about at the time of filing your returns –

 - Not mentioning any rental income:- If you have sub-let your house to a tenant you should mention the rental income earned in your tax return.
-Not mentioning the rental income is an act of tax evasion which is a punishable offence.
+Not mentioning the rental income is an act of tax evasion which is a punishable offense.

-- Missing out on change of job:- If you have switched jobs during the financial year your tax return should show the income earned from both the employers.
+- Missing out on a change of job:- If you have switched jobs during the financial year your tax return should show the income earned from both the employers.
 You should submit two Form 16s from both employers.
 Don’t miss out on furnishing the income from multiple employers.

-- Claiming home loan interest of a higher amount:- You can claim a tax exemption on the interest paid on home loans.
+- Claiming home loan interest of a higher amount: You can claim a tax exemption on the interest paid on home loans.
 Don’t inflate your loan’s interest in a bid to earn higher exemptions.
-Moreover, check whether the interest is allowed as tax exemption or not.
-For example, if you are paying the interest on a home loan taken for an under-construction house or a plot of land, the interest expenses is not allowed as tax exemption.
+Moreover, check whether the interest is allowed as a tax exemption or not.
+For example, if you are paying the interest on a home loan taken for an under-construction house or a plot of land, the interest expenses are not allowed as tax exemption.

 Keep these points in mind before you file your returns.
 You could avoid fines, penalties and the hassles of rectifying wrong returns.